 Your sump pump is equipped with an impeller that is responsible for extracting water from the sump pit.
 The impeller is connected to a motor that causes it to spin at a rapid rate.
 The movement of the impeller will help distribute water to the motor and through the drainage pipe away from the home.
 If your sump pump won’t turn off, this is a sign it’s struggling to remove water from the pit due to a broken impeller.
 Once the impeller is damaged, the sump pump will activate and operate constantly because it cannot discharge water from your basement.

 Sump Pump Repair, Replacement, & Installation Services in Virginia

 The licensed technicians at Snell Heating & Air Conditioning provide sump pump repair and installation services for both pedestal and submersible systems.
 Give us a call by phone at (703) 543-9649 or book an appointment on our website to receive help.
-We provide sump pump replacement and installation services in areas of Virginia such as Centreville, Alexandria, Reston, and Arlington.
+We provide sump pump replacement and installation services in areas of Virginia such as Centreville, Alexandria, Reston, Fairfax, Arlington, and Sterling.
 Our team of certified plumbers also offer other repair and installation services for water heaters, gas pipes, and clogged drains.
 Snell Heating & Air Conditioning offers transparent pricing guidelines.
 Once our team gives you a quote and begins a project, the price will not change.
 Our team is dedicated to earning your satisfaction and trust.